Advertise Lake Vacation Rentals

 The largest lake in South Carolina at 172 square miles, Lake Marion straddles five counties: Berkeley, Calhoun, Clarendon, Orangeburg, and Sumter.
 It is located in the Santee Cooper Country Tourism Region.
 Created in 1942 in tandem with its sister reservoir, Lake Moultrie, the two lakes cover 174,000 acres and contain more than 875 billion gallons of water.
 Connected by the 6.5-mile Diversion Channel, these lakes were created from 1939-1942.

 The perfect visit for nature lovers, Santee State Park offers cabins and camping sites to provide a roof over your head after an enjoyable day at the lake.
-Situated on the banks of Lake Marion, the park sweeps out over 2500 acres and boasts hiking trails, picnic facilities, fishing piers, a marina, and public access to these cool, blue waters.
+Situated on the banks of Lake Marion, the park sweeps out over 2,500 acres and boasts hiking trails, picnic facilities, fishing piers, a marina, and public access to Lake Marion's cool, blue waters.

-The Santee National Wildlife Refuge is a 15,000 acre refuge with one of the largest wetlands in the east to support migratory birds.
+The 15,000 acre Santee National Wildlife Refuge includes one of the largest wetlands in the eastern USA to support migratory birds.
 It is also home to the Santee Native American Mound, which is the farthest eastern evidence of the Mississippian culture.
-There are walking trails, a vistior center, an auto tour, fishing, hunting, and photography opportunities at the refuge.
+There are walking trails, a visitor center, an auto tour, fishing, hunting, and photography opportunities at the refuge.

-Vacation rentals are readily available on the shores of Lake Marion as well as real estate if your desire is to live on Lake Marion year round.
-Visitors can enjoy a week or a long weekend in a lakehouse on one of the most beautiful lakes in the deep south.
-So grab a drink, your beach towel, and head to the lake to dip your toes in and enjoy the waters of South Carolina's largest lake.
+Vacation rentals and homes for sale are readily available on the shores of Lake Marion.
+Visitors can enjoy a week or a long weekend in a lake house on one of the most beautiful lakes in the deep south.
+So grab your beach towel and head to the lake to dip your toes and cast your fishing line into South Carolina's largest lake.

 Copyright © 2007-2014 Lakelubbers LLC.
 All Rights Reserved.